Curious about BPC-157 nasal spray vs. injections?

 In one study, BPC-157 was shown to reduce brain swelling and inflammation with topical application in rats with superior sagittal thrombosis.
 Another study on intranasal administration of BPC-157 in rats with rhinitis elicited anti-inflammatory effects in the nasal lining [17, 18].

 Given the evidenced benefits of BPC-157 on neurological health, including neuroprotection, neurotransmitter modulation, and the maintenance of systemic homeostasis via the brain-gut axis, it may be particularly suited to nasal administration.
-As such, leading peptide brands have begun to develop BPC-157 nasal spray formulas, such as Pure Rawz’ BPC-157/TB-500 Repair Spray, for innovative researchers to enjoy [19, 20].
+As such, leading peptide brands have begun to develop BPC-157 nasal spray formulas, such as Limitless Life' BPC-157/TB-500 Spray, for innovative researchers to enjoy [19, 20].

 Next, we will explore how intranasal BPC-157 delivery compares to other common routes of administration.

 Is one method better than another when administering BPC-157?
-The answer may be complicated.
-Let’s look at the main factors to consider.
+The answer may be complicated, especially depending on the context of the research.

 Bioavailability